Using images in content

 Reference maps

-Reference maps show geographic features or areas of interest, not directions, like a planned development.
+Reference maps show geographic features or areas of interest, not directions.

-- Complex reference maps contain multiple layers of information and require nearby text descriptions.
+- Complex reference maps – show lots of information and need nearby page text.

-- Simple reference maps: Add alt text summarising the map in 1 to 2 sentences (up to 150 characters)
+- For simple maps, add alt text summarising the map in 1 to 2 sentences.

 Example: complex reference map